 - Unique and Powerful: Most often, the organizations we support are not the largest nor the most supported by large grants, and that is intentional.
 Staying as grassroots and close to communities in our giving matches well with our company ethos and strategy.

 Opportunities for You

-Whether it’s planting some trees for an orphanage in Cusco before your Inca Trail trek, bringing a basketball hoop and gathering the supplies in Arusha to build a court for a local school before your Kilimanjaro climb, doing a clothing drive for women porters in Uganda, or bringing school supplies and sharing the experience of a book or computer with kids, the opportunities are endless.
+Whether it’s planting some trees for an orphanage in Cusco before your Inca Trail trek, bringing a basketball hoop and gathering the supplies in Arusha to build a court for a local school before your Kilimanjaro climb, doing a clothing drive for women porters in Uganda, helping with natural disasters in Nepal, or bringing school supplies and sharing the experience of a book or computer with kids, the opportunities are endless.
 Or if you have a shared passion with an organization that does work abroad or domestically, you can organize a fundraiser climb or trek to raise money for their programs.
 Take a look below at some examples of things you can get involved with and give us a call and we’ll get the ball rolling.